Bakso: Origin

 The name bakso originated from bak-so (肉酥, bah-so͘), the Hokkien pronunciation for "fluffy meat" or "minced meat".
 This suggests that bakso has Indonesian Chinese cuisine origin.
 Chinese influences is apparent in Indonesian food, such as bakmi, mie ayam, pangsit, mie goreng, kwetiau goreng, bakso, and lumpia.
-Indeed, bakso texture is quite similar to Chinese beef balls, which is quite fluffy and has homogenous texture.
-Although bakso has Chinese Hokkien origin name, culinary experts suggests that it is likely that bakso was the mixture of culinary influences back in colonial Dutch East Indies.
-Also in Indonesian, the term bola daging is often refers to Western or European style of meatballs, which is different in texture and elasticity compared to bakso.
+Indeed, bakso texture is quite similar to Chinese beef balls, which are quite fluffy and have a homogenous texture.
+Although bakso has a Chinese Hokkien origin name, culinary experts suggest that it is likely that bakso was a mixture of culinary influences back in the colonial Dutch East Indies.
+Also in Indonesian, the term bola daging often refers to the Western or European style of meatballs, which is different in texture and elasticity compared to bakso.
 For example, Swedish meatballs are translated as bola daging Swedia in Indonesian.
-The soup and the noodles probably originated in China, but the meatball, may have come from the Dutch, who colonized Indonesia in the 19th century.
+The soup and the noodles probably originated in China, but the meatball may have come from the Dutch, who colonized Indonesia in the 19th century.

-Despite its possible Chinese origin, bakso seems to had undergone localization, especially into Chinese Indonesian and Javanese cuisine.
+Despite its possible Chinese origin, bakso seems to have undergone localization, especially into Chinese Indonesian and Javanese cuisine.
 Today, most of the bakso vendors are native Javanese from Wonogiri (a town near Solo) and Malang.
-Bakso Solo and Bakso Malang are the most popular variant; the name comes from the city it comes from, Solo in Central Java and Malang in East Java.
-Bakso Solo is usually served with yellow noodle and rice vermicelli in beef broth, while Bakso Malang usually is enrichen with tofu and crispy fried wonton.
+Bakso Solo and Bakso Malang are the most popular variants; the name comes from the city it comes from, Solo in Central Java and Malang in East Java.
+Bakso Solo is usually served with yellow noodles and rice vermicelli in beef broth, while Bakso Malang usually is enriched with tofu and crispy fried wonton.
 In Malang, bakso bakar (roasted bakso) is also popular.

-In Bandung, West Java, there is a type of bakso called bakso cuanki, which is quite similar with bakso Malang.
+In Bandung, West Java, there is a type of bakso called bakso cuanki, which is similar to bakso Malang.

-It can contains various type of bakso ingredients; such as bakso aci, siomay dumpling, boiled wonton, fried wonton, fried bakso, served with scallion and broth soup.
+It can contain various types of bakso ingredients; such as bakso aci, siomay dumpling, boiled wonton, fried wonton, and fried bakso, served with scallion and broth soup.